SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-from-erp.md

 1. [!include[Open Import](includes/open-import.md)]
 2. [!include[Select source](includes/select-source.md)]
 3. In the **ERP connection** list, [select the connection][2] you want to import from.
 4. In the **Actor type** list, select what you want to import.
-These might, for example, be customers, suppliers or individuals.
+For example, customers, suppliers or individuals.
 5. Click **OK**.
 The **Search ERP** dialog appears.
 6. Search for the actors you want to import, such as all suppliers in a specific town. [!include[See search criteria](../includes/see-search-admin.md)]
 7. In the list of search results, select the rows you want to import.